-Please note: we are not currently accepting unsolicited manuscripts.
-However, for a chance to hear more about what we are looking for, Jacinta Di Mase will be presenting at these events:
+Please note: Other than for Middle Grade (see below for submission guidelines), we are not currently accepting unsolicited manuscripts.
+However, for a chance to hear more about what we are looking for and how to submit to us, Jacinta Di Mase and Danielle Binks will be presenting at these events:

 More events to follow …

-We have found this the most successful way of finding new talent, having signed authors from events such as the ACT Hard Copy Fiction and Non-fiction programs.
+We have found this the most successful way of finding new talent, having signed authors who have seen our presentations at events such as KidLitVIC, CYA Conference, Emerging Writers’ Festival, and the ACT Writers Centre Hard Copy Fiction and Non-fiction programs.

 For Middle Grade and Young Adult Submissions please email Danielle Binks: email@example.com.
 Please read Danielle’s detailed submission guidelines below.

 Include the title of your work and your name in the subject header.